uptrace/bun-docs/docs/guide/query-update.md

 WHERE book.id = _data.id
 ```

-Alternatively, you can use `Bulk` helper and `Column` to specify columns to update:
+Alternatively, you can use `Bulk` helper which does the same for you:

 ```go
 res, err := db.NewUpdate().